-Aspiration is possible when there is a fistula present.
+Aspiration is possible with a laryngectomy only when there is a fistula present.
 Pharyngocutaneous fistula (PCF) creates a communication between the pharynx and the cervical skin or less frequently with the stoma.
-It is the most common postoperative complication of laryngectomy, with variable ranges of 3% to 65% in reported series, most falling within 10%–40% (Paydarfar & Birkmeyer, 2006).
+It is the most common postoperative complication of laryngectomy, with variable ranges of 3% to 65% in reported series, most falling within the 10%–40% range (Paydarfar & Birkmeyer, 2006).
 The most common symptom is leakage of pharyngeal contents, usually saliva, or food if an oral diet has been implemented, flowing through the fisula and emerging from the cutaneous orifice.
 A barium swallow is indicated to exclude the presence of a PCF.

 Oral feeding is typically resumed 5-7 days following the laryngectomy surgery in uncomplicated cases.
 A liquid diet is first implemented, and then a gradual implementation to solid foods as tolerated.
 Oral feeding may be delayed 7-10 days for more extensive surgeries or if there was radiation, which may increase healing time.